Kaikacy/buffers.nvim/README.md

 	border = vim.o.winborder, -- window border (accepts same values as vim.api.keyset.win_config.border)
 	win_opts = {}, -- additional window local options
 	separator = ' | ', -- separator between char and buffer name
-	-- characters that can be bound to buffers chars = "qwertyuiopasdfghjklzxcvbnm1234567890",
+	icon = false, -- whether to show icons or not (requires nvim-tree/nvim-web-devicons) -- characters that can be bound to buffers chars = "qwertyuiopasdfghjklzxcvbnm1234567890",
 	-- if non of the characters from `chars` is available use this list (see #internals for more info)